Prag8855/aab/content/guides/work-visa.md

 - **or** you already have a German [residence permit](/glossary/Aufenthaltstitel), and you want to change it or renew it
 - **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)[^41]

-If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).
+If you can't apply in Germany, you must [apply in your country](#how-to-apply-in-your-country).

-Usually, you can't work before you get your work visa.[^35] It can take time.
-You might wait a few months with no income.
-It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-home-country).
+Usually, you can't work while you wait for your work visa.[^35] You might wait a few months with no income.
+It's cheaper and safer if you [apply in your country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.

-An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can help you apply for a work visa.
-They take care of everything.
-It costs 500 to 2,000€.[^45] Your employer might hire someone to help you.
+**Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
+It costs 500 to 2,000€.[^45] Your employer might pay for it, or hire someone to help you.

 ### 1. Come to Germany